For more information about any of our preparation courses, please contact the parish office.

 The confirmation programme for teenagers is run annually across North West Hampshire.

-Couples wishing to marry in the Catholic Church here or elsewhere should notify our parish office at least six months before the proposed marriage.
+Couples wishing to marry in the Catholic Church here or elsewhere should notify our parish office at least one year before the proposed marriage date.
 This is to give sufficient time for the pre-nuptial enquiries.

 Couples are required to attend a marriage preparation course.